Reverse Mortgage Loan Rates

-The Total Interest Rate charged to a reverse mortgage is equal to the Margin + Index + Monthly Mortgage Insurance of 1.250%
+The Total Interest Rate charged to a reverse mortgage loan is equal to the Margin + Index + Monthly Mortgage Insurance of 0.50%

-Choosing Fixed Rate vs. Adjustable Rate Reverse Mortgages
+Choosing Fixed Rate vs. Adjustable Rate Reverse Mortgage Loans

-Many seniors we speak to are dead set on a fixed rate reverse mortgage.
-Well, although it sounds like the most financially “stable” and conservative decision, it's not always the best loan type.
+Many seniors we speak to are dead set on a fixed rate reverse mortgage loan.
+Well, although it sounds like the most financially “stable” and conservative decision, it is worth exploring all options since the adjustable rate has more flexibility in terms of how you receive loan proceeds.
 When making a decision, remember that changes in your interest rate do not affect your monthly benefit as you are not making monthly payments.
-Fixed rate reverse mortgages require that you take a full draw at closing.
-With a reverse mortgage, you accrue interest on only the money that’s been drawn.
-If you have a large payoff or wish to take all funds available to you at closing, then a fixed rate reverse mortgage may be your best option.
-On the flip side, if you do not need all the money that’s available to you, a fixed rate reverse mortgage may not be your best option.
-With an adjustable rate reverse mortgage, you can set up a line of credit, monthly payments, a lump sum or a combination of any of these.
+Fixed rate reverse mortgage loans require that you take a full draw at closing.
+With a reverse mortgage loan, you accrue interest on only the money that’s been drawn.
+If you have a large payoff or wish to take all funds available to you at closing, then a fixed rate reverse mortgage loan may be your best option.
+On the flip side, if you do not need all the money that’s available to you, a fixed rate reverse mortgage loan may not be your best option.
+With an adjustable rate reverse mortgage loan, you can set up a line of credit, monthly payments, a lump sum or a combination of any of these.
 In a line of credit, interest is not accrued until you receive the money.

 The fixed rate Home Equity Conversion Mortgage (HECM) eliminates the risk of adjustable-rate mortgages.
 With the HECM Fixed Rate loan, the borrower has the comfort of knowing exactly what their interest rate will be for the life of the loan and the certainty that the rate will never increase.
 In addition, since the interest accrual is known, borrowers will have the comfort of knowing exactly how much they may pass on to their estate.
 Borrowers must take a full draw at closing.